giros-dit/containerlab-cellular-testbeds/README.md

 $ sudo ip netns exec <clab-container-name> tcpdump -l -nni <container-iface> -w - | wireshark -k -i -
 ```

+### SSH access to containers

+You can SSH to the containers deployed in any scenario with the following set of credentials:
+- Username: `root` - Password: `gprsumts`.
+- Username: `admin` - Password: `admintelecom`.

 ## Disclaimer and acknowledgements
-_All images and logos are property of their respective owners._

-_Click over any logo to open their official webpages for further information and installation/operation instructions._
+_All images and logos are property of their respective owners.
+Click over any logo to open the official project's webpage for further information and documentation._

 Special thanks to every developer and contributor that made any featured implementation possible.